I have been a photographer for years. I didn’t start out to be professional, and yet, that’s where my path led, so I walked it.

 I have spent hours and hours, that has turned into weeks and months, studying photoshop which is our digital darkroom.
 I’ve spent countless hours in the heat, travelled to different states and spent every last dime I had on building my photography business.

-And worse yet, I’ve not been paid, had my work stolen repeatedly world wide and even by a company that has made its name with amusement parks and cartoon characters to huge monetary success.
+And worse yet, I had not been paid, had my work stolen repeatedly world wide and even by a company that has made its name with amusement parks and cartoon characters to huge monetary success.
 Not because it was so good, but because it was convenient and they could.

 To watermark each image distracts from the image, but to not watermark it makes it prime pickings.
-To just give it away takes the sting out of not being paid, however, to not getting a credit once given away diminishes all my hard work in creating that image.
+To just give it away takes the sting out of not being paid, however, to not get a credit for a photo shared diminishes all my hard work in creating that image.
+Worse yet, someone else - a stranger - taking credit for my work.

 Its a photo I spent my entire savings creating.
-After my divorce and my photography wasn’t supporting me, I went to work as a bartender, waitress, and many other jobs I hated to keep myself surviving.
-I was barely surviving, but not ready to give up my photography pursuit.
+After my divorce and my photography wasn’t supporting me, I went to work as a bartender, waitress, and many other jobs I hated to survive.
+Not thrive, just eat and house myself.
+I was struggling, but not ready to give up my photography pursuit.

-I shot weddings, and portraits, which I hated and said I’d never do, but I had to prove I’d do whatever it took to make myself successful.
+I shot weddings and portraits, which I hated.
+I said I’d never do any of it, but I had to prove I’d do whatever it took to make myself successful.
+Prove it to the "Universe", to friends and most certainly to the gods.
+(I say "gods" to keep my options open.
+You never know who is listening.)

-I was not – not financially successful with photography.
+I was not successful with photography.
 I had to go back, take jobs that I hated and even went back to school and worked for minimum wage.
+I gain attention, but not the capital to continue.
+Money is vital in this game.
 If you want to see how people treat those who will do whatever it takes for their art, work for minimum wage.
 People are not nice.
+Low minded people will always default to base behavior.
+I am not a low minded person, so I see when other misbehave or create evil in this world.

-So, I began saying, yes, take my image.
+After so long standing up to the horribles, I began saying, take my image.
 Use it.
 What do I care?
 I’m done fighting.
 I’m done standing up for myself against those who have no respect for art.
 I felt beaten.